 She was right.
-From inside the tree I could see her but she could not see me.
+From inside the tree I could see her but she said she couldn’t see me.
 It was strange how that worked, but it was a perfect hiding place.

-She managed to part the branches herself and crawl back in.
-The hiding place was small, and for the two of us to sit in it together we both had to squeeze right next to each other with our knees together and pulled up almost against our chests.
+She was able to move the branches apart herself and crawl back in.
+The hiding place was small, and for the two of us to sit in it together we both had to squeeze right next to each other with our knees together and pulled up almost against the top part of our bodies.
 I felt her arm and leg press against mine.
 She felt warm.
 The smell of her body mixed with the smell of the tree.
 I was happy and not worrying at all.
 I could tell she was happy and not worrying either.
 Pressed against each other I felt we were two parts of the same thing.

 “Coob”, she whispered my name but she didn’t need to, since it was only the two of us.
 I liked the easy way she said it.
-It would just pop out of her mouth, rather than the “Cloob” that my mom and dad were calling me now, that was harder for your mouth to say.
-I knew my name was supposed to be Jonathan, my parents only called me that when they were talking to other grownups.
-And I knew that it was not supposed to be John or Johnny, which was what other grownups tried to call me and made my mom tell them not to.
-“My mom told me a baby is going to come out of your mom’s tummy between her legs”.
+It would just pop out of her mouth, rather than the “Cloob” that mom and dad were calling me now, that was harder for your mouth to say.
+I knew my name was supposed to be Jonathan, but mom and dad only called me that when they were talking to other grownups.
+And I knew that it was not supposed to be “John” or “Johnny”, which was what other grownups tried to call me and made mom tell them not to.

-“It could be a girl like me or a boy like you”.
+“It could be a girl like me or a boy like you”, she said.

-I heard her say that and it hit me that Molly was supposed to be different than I was, but I couldn’t figure out any differences.
-Her hair was longer than mine and I wondered why that was so important.
+I heard her say that and I remembered that Molly was supposed to be different than I was, but I couldn’t figure out that she really was.
+The only thing was that her hair WAS longer than mine and I wondered why that made us different.

-“I know”, she said, “My mom said that it would when we get older”.
+“I know”, she said, “Mom said that it will when we get older”.

-She paused, thinking, then asked, “You think you and I will ever be a mommy and daddy and have a baby?”
+She paused, thinking, then asked, “You think you and I will ever be a mom and dad and have a baby?”

-I couldn’t imagine I would ever be like my mom and dad or the other grownups.
-It made sense to me that I would get older and get taller, but they were completely different than us, like they were dogs and we were cats.
+I couldn’t imagine I would ever be like MY mom and dad or the other grownups.
+It made sense to me that I would get older and get taller, but they were completely different than us.

 “I don’t think so!”
-But now I wasn’t sure and it made me worry.
+I said, but now I wasn’t sure and it made me worry.

 She patted my hand with hers.
 “Don’t worry about it Coob!”

 We sat there quietly for a while.
 I figured she must be thinking a bunch of different things because I couldn’t tell what she was thinking.
-My mind zoomed all around that I might be different than Molly and that I might be a grownup someday like my dad.
+My mind was doing all kinds of thinking that I might be different than Molly, and that Molly and I might be grownups someday like mom and dad.
 It was a strange world outside of our hiding place.

 “Cloob!
 Molly!”
-It was my mom’s voice calling out, making my mind stop zooming.
-She worked hard to rise out of the chair and stand on her feet.
+It was mom’s voice calling out, making my mind stop going places.
+She worked hard to get out of the chair and stand on her feet.
 We could see her looking around but we knew she couldn’t see us.

 “Oh dammit”, I could hear her voice almost crying.
 Molly and I still did nothing and said nothing.
-She went back in the side door.
+Mom went back out into the front yard.

 “This is the best hiding place”, Molly whispered in my ear, “We can stay here forever if we want to”.

 “Yeah”, I whispered back.
-All sort of thoughts zoomed around in my head.
+All sorts of strange thoughts went around in my head.
 Things were changing too much out there.
-Something was going to come out of my mom between her legs and change everything.
-Molly would get a big tummy too and she and I wouldn’t be two parts of the same thing anymore.
-The grownups controlled everything.
+Something was going to come out of mom between her legs and change everything.
+Molly would get a big stomach too and she and I wouldn’t be the same anymore.
+The grownups were in charge of everything.
 It wasn’t fair.

-A car finally pulled up across the street and it was Molly’s mom.
-She got out of the car and ran across the street towards my mom who was sobbing.
+A car drove up across the street and stopped.
+It was Molly’s mom.
+She got out of the car and ran across the street towards mom who was sobbing.

 “Oh my god Joan, I can’t find them!”
-My mom’s voice sounded very scared.
+Mom’s voice sounded very scared.
 “They were in the backyard with me and I think I dozed off and now they’re gone!”

 “Okay”, mom said, taking quick deep breaths now.
 She put her hand out against the side of the house and cried.
 Still next to Molly, hidden in the spruce, but less than ten feet from mom, part of me wanted to come out and tell her that we were here and everything was okay.
-But now I felt afraid that she would be mad at me for not responding when she had called for us.
-Molly was quiet next to me but I could feel her tension.
+But now I felt afraid that she would be mad at me for not doing anything when she had called for us.
+Molly was quiet next to me but I could feel her worried too.

 Molly’s mom looked very serious.
 “I’ll be back in five minutes, ten tops!
 We’ll find them!”
 She ran across the street towards their house.

 “Jonathan!
 Molly!”
-My mom yelled the words in her loudest voice.
+Mom yelled the words in her loudest voice.
 “Where the hell are you two?
 Oh my god… please no!”
-She was breathing fast her eyes were red and wet, and her face was afraid.
+She was breathing fast, her eyes were red and wet, and her face was afraid.

-Still Molly and were quiet and did not move.
-It was like we weren’t really there anymore but we were.
+Still Molly and I were quiet and did not move.
+It was like we weren’t really there anymore, even though we were.

 After a while, our car pulled into the driveway.
-My dad got out and went over to mom.
+Dad got out and went over to mom.

-Dad’s voice was very calm and like he was trying to be in charge, “Liz, don’t worry.
-We’ll find them”, like she was making it a big deal but it really was not.
+Dad’s voice was quiet but like he was trying to be in charge, “Liz, don’t worry.
+We’ll find them”, like she was making it a big problem but it really wasn’t.
 “They can’t have gotten far!
 Did you look everywhere in the house?”

 At that moment, Molly sneezed.
 Then she giggled.
-Both my parents’ heads turned toward the spruce.
+Both mom and dad turned their heads toward the spruce.
 Dad quickly came over to the tree and moved the branches enough to see us.

 “Here they are Liz.
 They’ve been right here all the time!”
 His face relaxed to a smile.

-Mom came over and looked in the gap now between the branches to see the two of us.
-She glared at me, “What the hell do you think you were doing?
+Mom came over and looked in the space now between the branches to see the two of us.
+She looked fierce at me and said, “What the hell do you think you were doing?
 Why didn’t you say something when I was calling you?
 I thought something awful had happened to you two!”
 She put her hand on her forehead and closed her eyes.
 “Oh my god!”

-“Get out you two”, dad said very seriously.
+“Get out you two”, dad said like he was in charge and mad.
 Molly and I crawled out, crunching over the pine needles.

 Mom’s eyes were still closed and her hand still on her forehead, now leaning against the side of the house.
 “I don’t feel well”, she said.